Tourism Map Illustration for Destinations and Travel Brands

 The maps encouraged visitors to look beyond the usual hotspots, helping smaller destinations attract attention and giving the travel guide a stronger role in regional tourism campaigns.

 This hand-drawn route connects key Native American heritage and frontier-era sites.
-The layout paired the vertical illustration with travel copy and custom icons.

 This illustrated route highlights conservation centres and wild habitats, brought to life with native species and lively colour.